Men and Substance Use

-- Maintaining privacy: Male users may worry about who will be told that they are in treatment for addiction; counselors reassure them that treatment is confidential and will pose no threat to their image or standing.
+- Maintaining privacy: Men may worry about who will be told that they are in treatment for addiction; counselors reassure them that treatment is confidential and will pose no threat to their image or standing.

-- Decreasing confrontation: Confronting right or wrong decisions almost always increases resistance.
-By using certain techniques such as open-ended questions, counselors encourage engagement instead of confrontation between themselves and their client.
-Some men may do better in individual therapy versus group therapy, since this may decrease conflict with other men.
+- Decreasing confrontation: Some men may do better in individual therapy versus group therapy, since this may decrease conflict with other men.

-- Acknowledging strength: Male users may need to be acknowledged for the strength shown in making the decision to begin treatment.
+- Acknowledging strength: Men may need to be acknowledged for the strength shown in making the decision to begin treatment.
 When counselors actively praise this, they may encourage engagement in treatment.
 Men may also be uncomfortable sharing their emotions and struggle with feelings of not fulfilling their role of husband, father, or worker while in treatment.
-Helping the user to believe they are where they need be may help them to engage with the treatment program as a whole.

-- Emphasizing free choice: While choices may be limited in treatment, allowing the man to make as many choices for himself as possible is an important part of male-specific treatment.
-Men are usually goal-oriented and need to feel independent; they may feel uncomfortable accepting help, which may make them feel weak or even ashamed.
+- Emphasizing free choice: Men are usually goal-oriented and need to feel independent; they may feel uncomfortable accepting help, which may make them feel weak or even ashamed.
 Emphasizing choices often facilitates engagement.

-- Addressing violent behaviors: Men are more likely than women to be the perpetrators as well as the victims of violent crime because abusing alcohol and other substances is often linked with violent behaviors and crime.
+- Addressing violent behaviors: Men are more likely than women to be the perpetrators as well as the victims of violent crime because drug and/or alcohol use and misuse are often associated with violent behaviors and crime.
 The treatment center will have specific behavior expectations and consequences that must be followed to stay in treatment, and these may be stricter in a male-specific context.